dw218192/diffpt-warp/README.md

-# Differentiable Path Tracing via path replay backprop for material optimization (Warp + OpenUSD)
+# Differentiable Path Tracing via path replay for material optimization (Warp + OpenUSD)

 This is a hello-world project for learning the basics of differentiable rendering and differentiable programming in general.